UG Architecture Studio 01: The City: After the Office

 Charlotte Harris and Colin O’Sullivan

-Sandra Denicke-Polcher, Jane McAllister, Rita Adamo (Academic facilitator in Calabria)
+Sandra Denicke-Polcher, Jane McAllister and Rita Elvira Adamo (Academic Facilitator for Calabria Project)